 St. Patrick’s Rock of Cashel

-The Rock of Cashel is located a short ways down the road from Kilkenny Castle, so you can easily stop at both of these enroute to Cork from Dublin.
+The Rock of Cashel is located a short way down the road from Kilkenny Castle, so you can easily stop at both of these en route to Cork from Dublin.
 Once you reach Cashel, it is a 5-minute walk from the town center to the top of the hill to visit the castle.

 The Rock of Cashel is a very busy site and visitors may experience a delay during the summer months.
 The best times to visit are early in the morning and late at night before closing.

 There are several places to stay near the Rock of Cashel.
 A favorite of ours is Baileys Hotel Cashel for its great views of Rock of Cashel and elegant rooms.

 There is a selection of cafés and restaurants near Baileys Hotel, and Clonmel is an easy car ride away.
 Keen anglers will be pleased to know the hotel is conveniently situated close to popular fishing spots.